Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Model and simulation details

-The model is studied by Monte Carlo (MC) simulations following the Metropolis dynamics.
-We consider spin systems of the sizes $L\times L \times 2$, with $L=24,48,72,96$ and $120$, and periodic (open) boundary conditions within (out of) the planes.
-Temperature dependencies of various thermodynamic quantities are obtained using standard MC simulation in which for thermal averaging we typically consider $N=10^5$ Monte Carlo sweeps (MCS) after discarding another $N_{0} = 2 \times 10^4$ MCS necessary for thermalization (burn-in period).
-In order to shorten the thermalization period and keep the system close to the equilibrium in the entire temperature range we apply the following procedure.
-We start from high temperatures (paramagnetic region) with random initialization and gradually decrease them with a small step (typically $\Delta T=0.05$ or $0.02$, measured in units of the Boltzmann constant $k_B$).
-The simulation at the next temperature starts from the final configuration obtained at the previous temperature.
+The model~\eqref{Hamiltonian} is studied by Monte Carlo (MC) simulations by using the standard Metropolis algorithm.
+We consider spin systems with the total number of sites $L\times L \times 2$, with $L=$ 24, 48, 72, 96, and 120, and apply periodic boundary conditions in the in-plane directions.
+To evaluate various thermodynamic quantities (see below), we typically consider $10^5$ Monte Carlo sweeps (MCS) for sampling after discarding $2 \times 10^4$ MCS for thermalization.
+In order to shorten the thermalization period at low temperatures, we start our simulation from a high temperature in the paramagnetic region with a random spin configuration and gradually decrease the temperature $T$ with a small step (typically $\Delta T=0.05$ or $0.02$, which is in units of $\JB + \JAB$ and the Boltzmann constant $k_{\rm B} \equiv 1$); the simulation at the next lower temperature starts from the final configuration obtained at the previous temperature.

-In order to obtain the critical exponents, we perform a finite-size scaling (FSS) analysis, in which case we apply the reweighting techniques~\cite{ferr88}.
-Then we use $N= 10^7$ and $N_{0} = 2 \times 10^6$ MCS, and to reduce autocorrelation in the time series the FSS analysis is performed on the thinned data using only every 10-th sample.
-We note that the autocorrelation is particularly enhanced at the low-temperature phase transition in the frustrated AF layer and thus relatively long simulation times are necessary to obtain a reliable output.
-We made sure that the number of MCS used in the FSS analysis is sufficient by assessing the integrated autocorrelation time $\tau_{int,m_o}$, corresponding to the order parameter $m_o$ of the AF plane (see the definition below).
-As shown in Fig.~\ref{fig:tauint_OP1_J04}, for the largest lattice sizes it is of the order of $10^2$ MCS and it follows the scaling law $\tau_{int,m_o} \propto L^z$ with the estimated dynamic critical exponent $z \approx 2.3$.
+In order to obtain the critical exponents, we perform a finite-size scaling (FSS) analysis, in which we elaborate our MC simulations with a larger number of MCS ($10^7$ MCS for sampling and $2 \times 10^6$ MCS for thermalization where the sampling is made every 10th MCS to reduce autocorrelation effects).
+We also apply the reweighting techniques~\cite{ferr88} to examine the temperature dependence in detail.
+We note that the autocorrelation is particularly enhanced near the low-temperature phase transition in the frustrated AF layer, and thus relatively long simulations are necessary to obtain a reliable output.
+As shown in Fig.~\ref{fig:tauint_OP1_J04}, the integrated autocorrelation time $\tau_{{\rm int},m_o}$ for the FR order parameter $m_o$ of the AF plane (see the definition below) follows $\tau_{{\rm int},m_o} \propto L^z$ with $z \approx 2.3$ and can be as large as the order of $10^2$ MCS for the largest lattice we studied.
+Our protocol for the FSS analysis ensures that the data quality is good enough for assessing the critical behavior at low temperatures.